Athreyabhatt/QECopilot_test_at_speed_of_AI/COMPREHENSIVE_GUIDE.md

 ## 🚀 What is QECopilot?

-QECopilot is an AI-powered system that automatically generates test automation scripts from Gherkin feature files using GitHub Copilot in autonomous agent mode.
+QECopilot is an AI-powered system that automatically generates test automation scripts from Gherkin feature files using configurable LLM providers (GitHub Copilot, OpenAI, or Anthropic Claude).
 It runs directly in your GitHub Actions CI/CD pipeline.

 ### The Problem
 - Development teams move at AI-fueled speed